sougata-github/next-play/README.md

 - When the Client Component mounts and calls `useSuspenseQuery`, it instantly gets the preloaded data from the cache instead of making another request.

 - No unnecessary loading state in the Client Component (which would be the case if we use useQuery and isLoading in Client Component)

-- Hydrate Client in the same component/page where you are prefetching data.

 ## tRPC Configuration